 Even states that do not have franchise laws may require franchisors to obtain exemptions from business opportunity laws, or to file information with the state.
 Some of the states that require exemption are also large commercial centers; they include Florida, Michigan, and Texas.

 A skilled and experienced franchise attorney can help you avoid violating U.S. federal and state laws.
-Rick Johnson of The Johnson Franchise Law Firm can draft the legal documents that comply with the federal Franchise Rule and state franchise laws.
-He can obtain the proper registrations or exemptions, and can file the proper documents, to help smooth your development of a successful franchising operation in America.
+Rick Johnson of The Johnson Franchise Law Firm drafts the entire suite of legal documents that comply with the federal Franchise Rule and state franchise laws.
+He obtains the proper registrations or exemptions, and files the proper documents, to help smooth your development of a successful franchising operation in America.
 Rick has handled franchise transactions in all 50 U.S. states, including California, Florida, Illinois, Michigan, New York, Virginia, and Texas, and in parts of the U.S. that are not states, including Guam, Puerto Rico, the U.S. Virgin Islands, and Washington, D.C.